OreoBoat/suminyak/README.md

 For **Opera or Opera GX**

-> Actually, this browser is a bit special that it still has the toolbar there after loading up popups.
+> Actually, this browser is a bit special that it still has the toolbar present after loading up popup windows.

 So that means, you can just follow the **For Chrome** usage guide above.

 But, there's only one difference.
 And that's you don't have to open the `.pdf` link in a new tab in order to use the extension.

-You can just click the `.pdf` link regularly and continue the steps although you can still open it in a new tab if you want to.
+You can just click the `.pdf` link regularly and continue the steps.
+Although you can still open it in a new tab if you want to.

 And that's it.
 Enjoy boiii.